noahtren/noms/README.md

 {'nutrient_id': 269, 'name': 'Sugar', 'group': 'Proximates', 'unit': 'g', 'value': 8.97}
 {'nutrient_id': 269, 'name': 'Sugar', 'group': 'Proximates', 'unit': 'g', 'value': 1.7}
 ```
-Note that this sorts the foods in the meal object from greatest to least in terms of how much sugar each food has.
+Note that this sorts the foods in the Meal object from greatest to least in terms of how much sugar each food has.
 ## To-Do
 1. Add analytics subpackage to easily explore which foods are most beneficial to meeting certain goals.
 2. Add a scoring system, perhaps as part of the analytics subpackage, which rates a meal in terms of how it meets RDAs or exceeds limits (maybe gradient descent could be used to maximize the score/minimize loss).